danielorkingit/whoisaround/README.md

 # WHOISAROUND
-A simple Python program to welcome somebody with a custom e-mail when the person connects with your WiFi.
+A simple Python program to welcome somebody with a custom e-mail when the person connects to your WiFi.

 ## Installation
 ### Install dependencies